Virtual Model Audit Rule Programs

 Benefits of Attending

-In this insurance focused, three-day workshop you will move through an overview of COSO ERM, COSO 2013, COBIT 5.0 and the NAIC Model Audit Rule to build a real understanding of the NAIC compliance requirements.
+In this insurance focused, virtual event will move you through an overview of COSO ERM, COSO 2013, COBIT 5.0 and the NAIC Model Audit Rule to build a real understanding of the NAIC compliance requirements.
 You will benefit from the extensive insurance accounting, auditing, compliance and systems backgrounds of the course creators and instructors.
 We teach how to address compliance based on the lessons we have learned by the effective implementation of MAR compliance.
 We teach a top down risk based methodology to the creation of effective ICFR.

 CCS has been presenting compliance seminars throughout the United States since SOX's ratification in 2004.
 The instructors will candidly share their experience and present a pragmatic approach to Model Audit Rule compliance.